 SEO isn’t a one-time effort, but an ongoing strategy to create quality content that is easy for your audience to find.
 This is an absolutely crucial technique for generating low-cost, high-quality leads online and the only reason it’s not higher on the list is that its impact is primarily on the online side of your marketing equation.

 Online video allows for many of the benefits of face-to-face interaction.
 With live mini-video, you can also pick up on visual cues like body language.
-Video also allows you to share detailed, highly visual tutorials or demonstrations easily.
+The video also allows you to share detailed, highly visual tutorials or demonstrations easily.

 You can use video as a live communication tool with distant prospects or clients, through services like Other times, you might distribute recorded video on platforms like Douyin.